Lower Columbia Basin Audubon Society

 Everyone is welcome to participate - whether you are an experienced birder or a novice.
 Dress warmly, come with your enthusiasm and your binoculars.
 You do not need to be a member of the Audubon society to help.
 The information that all counts generate is reviewed and placed in a database that is available to everyone on the Internet.

-Bird Feeder Counts: Birds seen at bird feeders within the count circle are extremely important to the count.
-So if you have a feeder please provide those numbers to a team leader or drop information off at the Grange in Pasco.
-Notify Dana Ward 509-545-0627 by 5 pm of birds seen at feeders.
+Birds seen at bird feeders within the count circle are extremely important to the count.
+So if you have a feeder please provide those numbers to a team leader.
+Feeder counts should be provided the day of the count, but can be called in shortly after December 29th.

 To do this, we need as many teams as possible.
 Come for the morning or the entire day.
 Some birding skills are nice but not required.
 In most areas, a fair amount of walking is involved.

 The Tri-Cities count starts in 3 locations at 7:30 am, December 30 - although some hardy souls may do some owling at the official start time of 12 a.m. midnight.

 Why we participate

 Data from these counts becomes part of the largest wildlife database in the world.
 It is vital for determining the status of expanding and declining bird numbers.
 Anyone who enjoys looking at birds can help.
 The Tri-Cities count is one of the best supported counts in the state, and regularly has the highest number of species seen inland.
 This is due to strong community support.